Purchasing A Computer System

 The purchasing of a backup system cannot be over emphasized, especially for the computer used for business.
 First, it is your primary protection against accidental deletion or unintentional modification of important files.
 Second, it serves to preserve your data if something causes your system to crash, such as a hardware failure or virus.
 Third, if your backup is kept in a safe place, your data is preserved in case of theft, fire, or natural disaster.

 The perks of having a backup system is that you can automate the process, it is relatively quick, you can leave the system while it is being backed-up, and your backup can be kept in a safe place.
-The cost of such a device and backup media more than pays for itself if something were to happen to your data or computer.
+The cost of a backup device more than pays for itself if something were to happen to your data or computer.
 This is one device that is not pushed hard enough by computer salespeople.

 5. Computer Price Estimate Sheet